reach-sh/reach-developer-portal/en/books/essentials/getting-started/wisdom-for-sale/index.md

 # View the contract

-This section shows you how to have the buyer (before attaching) peek into the deployed contract to view the price, and explains why viewing declassified contract data before attaching is sometimes necessary.
+This section shows you how to have the buyer (before attaching) peek into the deployed contract to view the price, and explains why viewing contract data before attaching is sometimes advantageous.

 Below is the *index.mjs* version of `confirmPurchase` from the `buyerInteract` object: